John-bju/SIL-translation-test/README.md

 #

 `CROWDIN_PROJECT_ID:`
 1. To find this open the Crowdin project webpage and on the right hand side under the "dashboard" tab, there it will be listed.
+Click it to copy the token and save it.

 ![Description](README_pics/Screenshot_20260710_153219.png)